GENERAL SCOTT BOUDIN PAGEANT INFO

 Interviews are held at Scott City Hall, 125 Lions Club Rd., Scott, LA 70583.

-42) What do the judges score during the interview competition?
+48) What do the judges score during the round-robin portion of the interview competition?

 The interview competition is judged on conversation and speaking skills, knowledge of the Scott Boudin Festival, knowledge of title contract responsibilities, confidence, personality, and contestants' overall appearance.